aliasvishnu/leetcode/README.md

 </br> 27 - vector.erase() will not work, as vector overwrites the element every time erase is called.
 </br> 28 - Brute force
 </br> 31 - There is no scope to increasing the given number from the point where list is decreasing continuously.
 Find the location closest from the end which has segment ab of the form a < b, and make it ba.
-</br> 33 - Array looks like /|/, increasing, sudden drop and then decreasing.
+</br> 33 - Array looks like /|/, increasing, sudden drop and then increasing again.
 Find out where the middle element is, can it's location help you?
 </br> 36 - Brute force, O(n) solution, but n = 9, so technically it is O(1).
 </br> 42 - Find next greater element index for each index, and prefix sum for each element.
 Can you build the solution from this?
 Check out problem 496 for next greater element.
 </br> 108 - Where does the root element fall during an inorder (sorted) traversal?